levand/immuconf/README.md

 ## Logging

-Logging warnings an errors is an important part of Immuconf.
+Logging of warnings and errors is an important part of Immuconf.

-Immuconf logs using clojure.tools.logging, which in turn will detect and support most JVM logging systems.
+Immuconf logs using `clojure.tools.logging`, which in turn will detect and use most JVM logging systems.
 If this doesn't meet your needs, please file a Github issue and I will see how hard it is to add support for your logging system..